 There is the most colorful temple you've ever seen set in the beautiful mountains of Thailand.
-It's what dreams are made of.
+It's what dreams are made of and you're going to want to visit.

 There may be tours that will take you to the temple, but if you're traveling alone you may just want to rent transportation to take you there or hire a taxi.
 If you're volunteering with ILP, you're pretty lucky because your local coordinator often helps you arrange transportation there.